 Enrollment Comments: Not for traditional undergraduate majors.
-Offered at the Bay Area Campus only.
+Offered at the San Jose campus only.

 This course examines the physiological effects and biopharmaceutics of alcohol and other drugs, especially as to tolerance, withdrawal and addiction patterns.
 Critical issues of pathology and medical treatment of addiction will be reviewed.